pzawadzk/Vehicle-Detection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the code cell 1-10 of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the code cells 2-15 of the IPython notebook and in lines 14 through 62 of the file called `detect_utils.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images from GTI and KITTI data sets.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then divided data data into the train set and the test set.
-GTI data contains time series of car images so avoid having highly correlated images in test and train set I excluded GTI data from the test set.
-A better, though laborers,  approach would be to manually separate out GTI images into train and test sets.
+I then divided data data into train set and test sets.
+Because GTI data contains time series of car images,  I included the GTI data in the train set to high correlations between the train set and the test set.
+A better, though more laborious,  approach would be to manually separate out time series and divide them between the train and the test sets.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes in the train set and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I performed feature selection with Bayesian optimization using Gaussian Processes implemented in `skopt` package.
+I performed feature selection with Bayesian optimization using Gaussian Processes implemented in `skopt` package (the code cells 8-12 of the IPython notebook).
-Objective function calculates accuracy (negative value) of car/notcar classification with linear SVM and features scaled to zero mean and unit variance before training the classifier.
+My objective function calculates accuracy (negative value) of car vs notcar classification with linear SVM using features scaled to zero mean and unit variance before training the classifier.
 I initially searched through the full parameter space including `color_space, orient, hog_channel, cell_per_block, pix_per_cell, spatial_size, hist_bins, spatial_feat, hist_feat'.
-This initial optimization run showed that `YCrCb` color space leads to best results and including spatial and histogram features leads only to minor improvement.
+This initial optimization run showed that `YCrCb` color space leads to best results and that including spatial and histogram features leads only to minor improvements.

-After this initial optimization I varied `orient` and `hog\_channel` only for `YCrCb` channel and HOG fores.
+For this reason, my final features are HOG features using the `YCrCb` color space and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

-Here is the objective function:
+Here is the objective function for the final optimization run:

 ![alt text][image3]

-The final features are HOG features using the `YCrCb` color space and HOG parameters of `orientations=12`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 After feature selection I trained a linear SVM using full data set.
-The code for this step is contained in the code cell 1-10 of the IPython notebook
+The code for this step is contained in the code cell 21 of the IPython notebook

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I used smaller scales for boxes in the upper and larger scales for boxes in the lower part of the bottom half of the image.
+I used smaller scales for boxes in the upper part and larger scales for boxes in the lower part of the bottom half of the image.
-To decide scale sizes, I plotted boxes on test images and make sure that cars fit into them.
+To decide scale sizes, I plotted boxes on test images and make sure that cars fit into them and adjusted them based on the run the results of classification.
 I initially used overlap of 0.5, but then the resulting box density was too small for effective false positive removal so so I increased the overlap to 0.75.

 ![alt text][image4]